create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## SFNode Object

-The SFNode object corresponds to a X3D SFNode field.
+The SFNode object corresponds to an X3D SFNode field.

 ### Instance Creation Method(s)

 #### *sfNodeObjectName* = new **SFNode** (*x3dsyntax*)

-*x3dsyntax* is a UTF-8 string containing the definition of a X3D node.
+*x3dsyntax* is a UTF-8 string containing the definition of an X3D node.

 ### Properties